Atul2704/Uber/Backend/README.md

 }

 This documentation provides a clear overview of how to use the /users/register, /users/profile, and /users/logout endpoints, including the required data and possible responses.

+# Captain Registration Endpoint

+## Endpoint
+`POST /captains/register`

+## Description
+This endpoint allows a new captain to register by providing their personal and vehicle details.
+The input data is validated, the password is hashed, and a new captain is created in the database.

+## Request Body
+The request body must be in JSON format and include the following fields:

+- `fullname`: An object containing:
+  - `firstname`: A string representing the captain's first name (minimum length: 3 characters, required).
+  - `lastname`: A string representing the captain's last name (minimum length: 3 characters, required).
+- `email`: A string representing the captain's email address (must be a valid email, required).
+- `password`: A string representing the captain's password (minimum length: 6 characters, required).
+- `vehicle`: An object containing:
+  - `color`: A string representing the vehicle color (minimum length: 3 characters, required).
+  - `plate`: A string representing the vehicle plate (minimum length: 3 characters, required).
+  - `capacity`: A number representing the vehicle capacity (required).
+  - `vehicleType`: A string representing the vehicle type (must be one of: "Car", "Bike", "Auto", required).

+### Example Request
+{
+  "fullname": {
+    "firstname": "Jane",
+    "lastname": "Smith"
+  },
+  "email": "jane.smith@example.com",
+  "password": "securepassword",
+  "vehicle": {
+    "color": "Red",
+    "plate": "XYZ123",
+    "capacity": 4,
+    "vehicleType": "Car"
+  }
+}

+## Responses

+### Success
+- **Status Code**: 201 Created
+- **Response Body**:
+{
+  "captain": {
+    "fullname": {
+      "firstname": "Jane",
+      "lastname": "Smith"
+    },
+    "email": "jane.smith@example.com",
+    "vehicle": {
+      "color": "Red",
+      "plate": "XYZ123",
+      "capacity": 4,
+      "vehicleType": "Car"
+    }
+  }
+}

+### Error
+- **Status Code**: 400 Bad Request
+- **Response Body**:
+{
+  "errors": [
+    {
+      "msg": "Invalid Email",
+      "param": "email",
+      "location": "body"
+    },
+    {
+      "msg": "Firstname should be at least 3 characters long", "param": "fullname.firstname",
+      "location": "body"
+    },
+    {
+      "msg": "Lastname should be at least 3 characters long", "param": "fullname.lastname",
+      "location": "body"
+    },
+    {
+      "msg": "Password should be atleast 6 characters long", "param": "password",
+      "location": "body"
+    },
+    {
+      "msg": "Vehicle color should be at least 3 characters long", "param": "vehicle.color",
+      "location": "body"
+    },
+    {
+      "msg": "Vehicle plate should be at least 3 characters long", "param": "vehicle.plate",
+      "location": "body"
+    },
+    {
+      "msg": "Vehicle capacity should be a number", "param": "vehicle.capacity",
+      "location": "body"
+    },
+    {
+      "msg": "Invalid vehicle type",
+      "param": "vehicle.vehicleType",
+      "location": "body"
+    }
+  ]
+}

+---

+This documentation describes the /captains/register endpoint, including required fields, validation, and possible responses.